Updated February 2021

 Long stays ( 4+ weeks)

 If you wish to stay in Italy for a long time, the best solution is to buy a local SIM card.
 Italian carriers like Tim, WindTre and Iliad offer a card; the problem is that, when you purchase one, they ask for a document and an Italian “codice fiscale” (sort of a Social Security Number).
-I have an Iliad and the cost is just 8 Euros a month or so.
+I have an Iliad and the cost is just 8 Euros a month or so and that will include unlimited phone call to many countries including US, text and internet up to 50GB of traffic in a month, and ALL for 8 Euro a month.
 Since I have an Italian Codice Fiscale it was no problem for me to get the card, but when you don’t have one, you may need to ask an Italian friend to buy the SIM for you.

 By Paolo Nascimbeni